About Mary Bonet

 New homes for gliding possums and nest box sessions

 As part of native habitat restoration, nest boxes have been introduced at Peelwood and Grabine to mimic hollows occurring in mature trees for gliding possums, birds and micro-bats.
+These essential nesting areas are designed to provide a stable microclimate for native fauna, ensuring their safety.

 Members of Upper Lachlan Landcare were invited to join in the installation […]